 Signs Your Side Project Really is (or isn’t) Viable as a Full-Time Gig

-Unfortunately, the Angel of Entrepreneurship isn’t going to come down from Heaven, sound his trumpet, and declare you Officially Ready to Go Full-Time.
+Unfortunately, the Angel of Entrepreneurship isn’t going to come down from Heaven, sound their trumpet, and declare you Officially Ready to Go Full-Time.

 Rather, this is something you need to figure out yourself.